 Making The Cut: Dieting Versus Cutting

 eA few weeks ago, someone asked me what the difference was between “cutting” and “dieting” in powerlifting.
-I’ve been thinking a lot about that on several levels, so I want to address that question and why it matters if you are a powerlifter, or just a person trying to look a little bit better and drop a few pounds.
+I’ve been thinking a lot about that on several levels, so I want to address that question and why it matters if you are a powerlifter or just a person trying to look a little bit better and drop a few pounds.

-However, if you are like me you live at just around 160 pounds, about two pounds away from the 72KG class.
+However, if you are like me, you live at just around 160 pounds, about two pounds away from the 72 kg class.
 That’s where I want to compete.
-That means as I gain muscle mass through training, I need to lose it somewhere else… fat’s the only option here.
+As I gain muscle mass through training, I need to lose it somewhere else… fat’s the only option here.

 If you have a body composition scan, you will find out your fat, muscle, and bone percentages.
 The generally accepted “healthy” fat ratio is under 25% of your total weight in fat.
 Anything over that, and you are considered obese.
 And who cares… those are just numbers based on averages… screw that.
 But, if you are trying to compete at a certain weight and increase muscle mass, you must cut your fat to make that weight class.
 That’s the only option.

 That is why you diet… to get rid of fat.
 Dieting is a long-term process.
 You need to understand the amount of calories your body needs to maintain your current weight and what it needs to lose.
 That is a moving target because you will increase weight as you increase your muscle mass.